-1) Production of ethyl alcohol is allowable in the home under the supervision of the parents and must meet the TTB home production regulations.
+Production of ethyl alcohol (wine or beer) is allowable in the home under the supervision of the parents and must meet the TTB home production regulations.

-- 2) Yeast fermentation studies in which minute quantities of ethyl alcohol are produced are permitted. - 3) Students are allowed to conduct science fair experiments involving the distillation of alcohol for fuel production.
+- 2) Fermentation studies in which minute quantities of ethyl alcohol are produced are permitted. - 3) Students are allowed to conduct science fair experiments involving the distillation of alcohol for fuel or other nonconsumable products.
 However, to do so, the work must be conducted at school and a TTB permit must be obtained by school authorities.
 Details regarding this process are available from the Alcohol and Tobacco Tax and Trade Bureau (TTB) website referenced in the Sources of Information section below.